Charleston, West Virginia Nursing Home Abuse Attorneys

 According to the American Psychological Association, more than two million American elders are abuse victims.
 As Charleston, West Virginia nursing home abuse attorneys, we know the vast majority of people love their dear elders.
 These loved ones are old and frail and are in retirement and nursing homes, supposedly receiving the special medical and personal care they need However, this isn’t always the case.
 Elder abuse may occur in any type of retirement facility:

 - Long-term care facility

 If you believe your elderly loved one is being mistreated in a retirement facility, it is up to you to take the necessary action to help them.
 Additionally, you may seek compensation for them by contacting a personal injury attorney in Charleston.
 Tiano O’Dell, PLLC is committed to protecting the rights of individuals who have been harmed by the intentional or negligent actions of others.

 In West Virginia, all nursing home facilities must adhere to federal standards of care as well as state regulations.
 When facilities fail to exercise a reasonable and compliant standard of care, they open the door for negligence and abuse.
 In West Virginia, notable regulations and requirements state:

 - Certain professionals must report instances of abuse to the state Department of Health and Human Services within 48 hours of identification.
 These individuals include mental health professionals, medical professionals, law enforcement officers, dental professionals, nursing home employees, social workers, and religious healers.

-- They must maintain a valid state license for operation.
+- Nursing homes must maintain a valid state license for operation.

 - Directors must create and use a set of rules to investigate complaints and take action if they find instances of negligence or abuse.

-- Residents maintain rights including the right to be treated with respect, manage their own money, have privacy and a comfortable, home-like environment, and receive notification about their own medical care and medications.
+- Nursing home residents maintain rights, including the right to be treated with respect, manage their own money, have privacy and a comfortable, home-like environment, and receive notification about their own medical care and medications.